AI-for-Business/KIT_SLI_DecisionTreeHoloLens/README.md

 # What do I need in order to use it?
 You need to have the MRTK development environment set up to use it.
 More information can be found in the documentation of MRTK: [MRTK Setup](https://learn.microsoft.com/de-de/windows/mixed-reality/mrtk-unity/mrtk2)
-Moreover, you need to have 20 physical objects with (ideally tennis balls) to represent data points.
+Moreover, you need to have 20 physical objects (ideally tennis balls) to represent data points.

 # Copyright / License
 This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY-NC-SA 4.0).